AyurEye/AyurEye/README.md

 Please review the license terms before using or reproducing any part of this project.

 ---

-## Acknowledgments

-We acknowledge the contributors to the TBX11K dataset and the open-source community for their invaluable support and resources.

----

 ## Contact

-For any inquiries or feedback, please contact [anuragtimilsina@gmail.com]
+For any inquiries or feedback, please contact [anurag.timilsina@gmail.com]